rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

     systemctl status httpd

-You should now be able to view phpMyAdmin through a web browser.
+You should now be able to view phpMyAdmin through a web browser, as shown in the following image:

 <img src="{% asset_path cloud-servers/install-and-configure-phpmyadmin/phpmyadmin-browser.png %}" />